Murad Bakhsh (footballer): Dhaka Wanderers

-Bakhsh represented the Karachi Municipal Corporation (KMC) team, and later played for Pakistan Airlines at the National Football Championship.
-He also played for several clubs in Dhaka in East Pakistan.

-In 1960, Dhaka Wanderers brought Bakhsh in, winning their seventh First Division League title.
+In 1960, following his performances, Dhaka Wanderers brought Bakhsh in, winning their seventh First Division League title.
+During his stay in the Dhaka League, he also represented the Dacca Division at the National Football Championship.
 In 1963, the club finished as runner-up of the Aga Khan Gold Cup after defeating Police AC, Nepal XI, Pakistan Western Railway and Indonesia XI in the semi-final.
 In the final, held on 29 October 1963, Wanderers lost 1–2 to Pakistan Railways, with Bakhsh included in the starting eleven of the game.

+Victoria SC

-In 1962, Bakhsh represented eventual winners, Victoria SC, at the Aga Khan Gold Cup in Dhaka.
+In 1962, Bakhsh represented the Victoria Sporting Club, at the 1962 Aga Khan Gold Cup held in Dacca, playing a key role throughout the tournament, also being included in the final.
+Bakhsh also captained and played for the side throughout the 1960s.

+Pakistan Airlines

+In 1966, Murad then transferred to Pakistan Airlines, playing and captaining them on several occasions.